qwertyroiro/segment_tools/README.md

 ```

 ### Additional Notes
-- The `run` method can be called with or without a prompt for all OneFormer variants.
 - The `image` and `ann` (annotations) are obtained from the `result` dictionary, which is the output from the segmentation models.
-- If `result` is `None`, it indicates that the segmentation process was not successful.
+- If `result` is `None`, it indicates that the process was not successful.
 This could be due to various reasons such as incorrect input data or model limitations.
 It is important to handle this case in your code to avoid errors.